 Monroe was now a rapidly growing community, and the schools were stretched thin.
-In 1937, a special election was held to seek approval for the building of new a junior high school.
-The measure passed, and federal and state funds were allocated.
-But the state funds, although substantial, were insufficient to cover all of the construction cost.
+In 1937, a special election was held to seek approval for the building of a much-needed junior high school.
+The measure passed, and federal and state monies were allocated.
+However, even the substantial government funds proved insufficient to pay all the construction costs.

 Monroe Honors Frank Wagner

 After many years of community leadership, Frank Wagner passed away in March of 1957.
 Fittingly, his funeral service was held in the auditorium bearing his family name.
 Mourners filled the theater to capacity.
 Those who could not attend marked the occasion in other ways; downtown businesses closed for an hour during the funeral service, the Monroe School District lowered the flag to half-mast, and students observed a moment of silence during classes.

-Today, the nearby Frank Wagner Elementary school commemorates Frank’s own legacy, alongside that of his father.
+Today, the nearby Frank Wagner Elementary school commemorates Frank’s own legacy, alongside that of his father George.

 The Auditorium: Decline and Restoration

 For decades, the Art Deco style auditorium with its distinctive white columns served as a cherished center for community events in Monroe.
 But over the years, the grand old building began to deteriorate.
 School district budgetary constraints, age, weather, earthquakes, and rodents took their toll.
 Eventually even the restrooms stopped working.
 The auditorium was reduced to an almost unusable condition.

 This is where the Monroe Arts Council comes into the story.
 They had been seeking, without success, a suitable facility to showcase their music and theater performances.
-The neglected Wagner presented both an opportunity and a challenge.
+The neglected auditorium presented both an opportunity and a challenge.
 The school board couldn’t afford to care for the building, and the M.A.C. needed a venue.
 In late 2012, the Monroe Arts Council entered into an agreement with the Monroe School District to lease the building for $1 a year; in return, the M.A.C. would care for and renovate the building.

 Much remains to be done.